- Responding to Adam Curtis’ “Can’t Get You Out of My Head”

 In my sort of quest to understand Heidegger, I’ve been looking for a suitable lecture series.
 The reason he’s such a live figure to me is that he figures substantially in Peterson’s lectures on personality, specifically in the borrowed notion that Human Being is an essentially purposive being: human being is oriented being for a … Continue reading Dreyfus on Heidegger No.1; also, Thoughts on Ecological Perception and Self-Image.

 I. I’ve been spending the last few weeks working through Heidegger’s Being and Time.
 It’s fascinating, but also super difficult to understand.
 One of the reasons it’s so difficult to understand is that Heidegger insists on inventing specialist terminology.
-I really understand the motivation behind it, which is that language can often obfuscate the truth … Continue reading Why Heidegger Needs to Be Impossible to Understand, and Why it Might be Worth Calling Things The Wrong Name.
+I really understand the motivation behind it, which is that language can often obfuscate the truth … Continue reading Why Heidegger is So Hard to Understand.

 Previously, I’ve written about what happens when you don’t have anything to believe in, and how poverty can deteriorate into something much deeper and more torturous than just a a lack of money.
 But I think there’s also something to prompt the deterioration more than just not having enough money as such.
 I think purpose … Continue reading Live Optionality, and The Wealth that Matters.